Web Design Practices That Frustrate SEO Pros

 While the underlying foundation of SEO hasn’t changed much in 20 years, the technical parts did.

-The front end, which human users see and use, factors into the planning, too.

-Without an understanding of why this is important, problems appear that clients are unhappy with.
-Website owners want their websites to be first and the best.
+Without an understanding of why usability and conversions design is important, problems appear that clients are unhappy with.
+Website owners want their websites to be first and provide the best user experience.

-Large corporations hire senior level search engine marketers with both the technical SEO experience and an understanding of the importance of usability.
+Large corporations hire senior-level search engine marketers with both technical SEO experience and an understanding of the importance of user experience and SEO.

 Small and medium-sized businesses may not be aware of the competitive nature of search engines and how web design plays a part in online marketing.